sdrasco/EdgeWalker/README.md

 - Measures execution time and provides performance metrics.
 - Stores ticker collections in an external `tickers.json` file for easy management and customization.

-## Progress Status Notes

-#### Key Improvements:
+## Recent improvements:
 - Significant speed optimization, by factor of about 1,000, by refactoring to asynchronous API calls.
 Searching all of NYSE and Nasdaq takes under a minute now.
 - HTML reports now have buttons leading to calculator utility and to downloading CSV version of data.
 - Convert all API calls to cusomized URL http get requests
 - Modular code organization: The project is now divided into multiple `/src/*.py` files, making it easier to extend and reuse components.

+## Future improvements

-### Current Development Focus: pushbutton functionality to cards in HTML reports
+Pushbutton functionality to cards in HTML reports would be nice.

-Clicking cards could, for example, swap view from card to various historical data plots.
+Clicking cards could, cylce though historical data or other analytics.

 ## Requirements